opedal/slangvolution/README.md

 With the data from the previous step, run `python MLM_fine_tuning.py` to retrieve four models (with different learning rates).
 We recommend doing this remotely on a GPU (it takes a couple of days), but if you just wanna make sure that the code runs &mdash; add `--small True` and set the number of epochs to be small `--num-epochs 1`.

 Then, apply RoBERTa to the tweets to get the representations: `representations_retrieval.py --type slang`.
 By default this will give you the summed representations across layers.
-Provide the data path to the old/new slang/nonslang/hybrid tweets with `--data-path data/tweets_new/slang_word_tweets`.
+Provide the data path to the new/old slang/nonslang/hybrid tweets with `--data-path data/tweets_new/slang_word_tweets`.
 The script will write two files, one for the representations and one for the tweet texts.
 Feel free to reach out to us for access to these files.

 You may also get the representations for the SemEval 2020 Task 1 data with the same script, by adding `--sem-eval True`.
 Download the data from [here](https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd-eng/).

+## POS Tags

+To get the POS tags from the tweets, run `python get_pos_tags.py`

 ## Semantic Change and Frequency Shift Scores